cloudposse/terraform-aws-components/modules/eks/cluster/README.md

             addon_version: "v1.19.0-eksbuild.2"
 ```

+### Picking a Kubernetes Cluster Version

+When picking a Kubernetes version, you should consider the following:

+* When the end of life is.
+See [Amazon EKS End of Life Dates](https://endoflife.date/amazon-eks)

 ### Usage with Node Groups

 The `eks/cluster` component also supports managed Node Groups.
 In order to add a set of nodes to